 I encourage people to have plants in their offices.
 Plants make people feel happier.
 They help remove carbon from the area and release oxygen.
 We have ferns outside the atrium.
 It’s nice for visitors and for people when they are sitting having a coffee.
 I would like to have ivy on the staircases and fish in the atrium but I don’t think that is going to happen!

 We’ve committed to reduce our energy consumption by 2020.
 Our facilities colleagues have agreed to make reductions on top of the ones we were already committed to.
 We have already reduced our utility consumption by 10 per cent over the last two years.
 The Green Impact team and its initiatives have been a major factor - engaging staff and raising awareness are all major contributors to the year on year reductions.

 Next academic year I will have the opportunity to speak to new students during their induction.
 We will move Green Week to November so it’s closer to when new students join the department.
 It would be good to have more students in the Green Meanies group too.

 Many MPLS departments won Green Impact awards this year.
 It would be great to share ideas and also to encourage other MPLS departments to get involved.

 The Environmental Sustainability Team in Estates oversees Green Impact at Oxford.
-They are currently preparing for next year’s Green Impact launch which will happen at UAS conference in September, so it is the perfect time for your department to get involved.
 To find out more or to sign up your team, visit the Green Impact Oxford website or e-mail the Environmental Sustainability email@example.com Follow the team on Twitter @OxfordEnvSust

 Find out more about the other MPLS departments winners here